 Prudent liquidity risk management implies maintaining sufficient cash and cash equivalents and having the possibility to be engaged and/or have engaged certain financing operations through adequate credit sources.

-As of December 31, 2024 and 2023, the Company and Subsidiaries present a negative working capital for US\$24,571 and US\$232,145, respectively.
+As of March 31, 2025 and December 31, 2024, the Company and Subsidiaries have negative working capital of US\$69,866 and US\$24,571, respectively.